pallosp/conic_research_sympy/docs/api.md

 Tells whether `point` is on `line`.

-Takes an optional callback that simplifies the incidence polynomial before it gets compared to zero.
-Returns `None` if undecidable.
+Takes an optional `simplifier` callback that simplifies the incidence polynomial before it gets compared to zero.
+Returns `None` if the result is undecidable.

 <a id="incidence.conic_contains_point"></a>